-- 18.5.1 If either umpire considers that one or both batters deliberately ran short at that umpire's end, the umpire concerned shall, when the ball is dead, call and signal Short run and inform the other umpire of what has occurred and apply clause 18.5.2. - 18.5.2 The bowler's end umpire shall - disallow all runs to the batting side; - return any not out batter to his original end; - signal No ball or Wide to the scorers, if applicable; - repeat the Short run signal to the scorers - award 5 Penalty runs to the fielding side; - award any other 5-run Penalty that is applicable except for Penalty runs under clause 28.3 (Protective helmets belonging to the fielding side); - inform the scorers as to the number of runs to be recorded; and
+18.5.2 The bowler's end umpire shall

-- inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of the reason for this action.
+- disallow all runs to the batting side; - return any not out batter to his original end; - signal No ball or Wide to the scorers, if applicable; - repeat the Short run signal to the scorers - award 5 Penalty runs to the fielding side; - request the captain of the fielding side to identify which of the two batters will take strike for the next delivery. - award any other 5-run Penalty that is applicable except for Penalty runs under clause 28.3 (Protective helmets belonging to the fielding side); - inform the scorers as to the number of runs to be recorded; and - inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of the reason for this action.